niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

 ******
-2D Electron Microscopy Workflow (formally internally DM conversion workflow)
+Small 2D Workflow (EM Microscopy)
 ******

 Overview:

-This workflow supports generating thumbnails and key images form input images.
-Certain EM file formats and contents use enhanced resampling and filtering techniques to reduce noise while adjusting the dynamic range of the images.
-This workflow originally was designed to handle DM3 files from TEM or STEM microscopes but has been extended to handle other 2D EM image file formats, including MRC and TIFF files.
+This workflow generates a thumbnail and  a key images for each input image in a directory.
+Specific EM file formats use enhanced resampling and filtering techniques to reduce noise while adjusting the dynamic range of the images.
+This workflow originally was designed to handle DM3 files from TEM or STEM microscopes but has been extended to handle other 2D image file formats, including MRC, TIFF files and color figures.

 Outputs:
  1. A thumbnail image for each input image.
+   - An JPEG image with a maximum size of 300 pixels in both dimension.
+   - The aspect ratio is preserved and may be shortened to fit within the maximum size without padding.
+   - The image may be 8-bit RGB(A) or 8-bit gray-scale.
  2. A key image for each input image.
+   - Similar to the thumbnail image but with a maximum size of 1024 pixels in both dimension.

 .. list-table:: Supported Extensions for File Formats
    :header-rows: 1